Constitution of South Korea: Structure

-Chapter X is on Amendments to the Constitution (Arts.
-128-130).
-This chapter defines the process required to change the supreme law, emphasizing its sanctity and stability.
-An amendment proposal must be approved by a majority of the National Assembly or the President.
-Crucially, the process demands two major hurdles (Article 130): approval by two-thirds or more of the total National Assembly members, followed by final confirmation through a national referendum, requiring more than half of all votes cast by more than half of the eligible voters.
-This deliberately high constitutional barrier ensures that any constitutional change is the result of broad national consensus, not temporary political expediency.

-Lastly, the supplementary provisions, consisting of 6 articles, detail the transition and implementation of the Constitution.

 The President is elected by a first-past-the-post voting system and limited to a single five-year term.
 The Prime Minister is appointed by the President with the consent of the National Assembly.
 The President also appoints members of the State Council, the Cabinet, on the advice of the Prime Minister, as well as Cabinet Ministers on the advice of the Prime Minister from among the members of the State Council.

 The National Assembly consists of at least 200 (presently 300) members elected to four-year terms.
 The Supreme Court's chief justice and President of the Constitutional Court are appointed by the President of South Korea with consent of the National Assembly.
 Supreme Court Justices other than the Chief Justice (exact number is set by statute) are appointed by the President of South Korea on the recommendation of the chief justice with the approval of the National Assembly.
 Also, Constitutional Court Justices other than the President of the Court are appointed by the President of South Korea upon nomination of equal portions from the National Assembly, the Supreme Court Chief Justice and themselves.
 The President of the Constitutional Court of South Korea serves a six-year term.

 The Constitution declares South Korea a "democratic republic" (took from Article 1 of Constitutional Charter of the Provisional Government of the Republic of Korea of 1919), its territory consisting of "the Korean Peninsula and its adjacent islands," and that "The Republic of Korea shall seek unification and shall formulate and carry out a policy of peaceful unification based on the principles of freedom and democracy."
 There are disputes over what "freedom and democracy" are in Korean, but the direct translation of the Korean word used in the constitution "자유민주적 기본질서" would be liberal democracy.